 Michael E. Bodker was elected the first mayor of Johns Creek, Ga., on Nov.
 7, 2006.
 His term began on Dec.
 1 of that year.
-In 2009, the mayor ran unopposed for a second term that runs through December, 2013.
+In January, 2014 he was sworn in to his third term in office.

 The Mayor's responsibilities are outlined in Georgia House Bill 1321, which also serves as the City Charter.
 The Charter makes the mayor a voting member of the City Council and the chief executive and ceremonial leader of the City of Johns Creek.

 Johns Creek Mayor Mike Bodker was born in Suffern, New York.
 He moved to the Metro-Atlanta area when he was five and went on to graduate from Lakeside High School.
 He earned a BBA in Accounting from the University of Georgia.
 He is currently a partner in Johns Creek-based nexDimension Technology Solutions.

 Shortly after moving to the North Fulton area in 1998, Bodker became involved in community affairs, first as president of his homeowners association, The Communities of Wellington, and later as a board member of the Johns Creek Community Association (JCCA).

 He served as treasurer, co-zoning chair and government liaison for the JCCA.
 In 2005, he was nominated by Fulton County Commissioner Lynne Riley to serve on the County's Blue Ribbon Commission on Better Governance.
 In 2006 he was formally recognized by the JCCA as Citizen of the Year for his dedication to public service.